HMHS Rohilla

 But with no guiding lights the ship is way off course

-And she’s hit the rocks with a terrible force
+And she’s hit the rock with a terrible force

 So come on bonny lads, we can’t let ’em down